AnyBlok/anyblok-book/en/01_discovery/01_what_is_it.md

 replaced, upgraded or uninstalled.

-Bloks can provide SQL Models, Column types, Fields, Mixins, SQL views, or even plain Python code unrelated to the database, and all of these can be dynamically customized, modified, or extended without strong dependencies between them, just by adding new bloks.
+Bloks can provide SQL Models, Column types, Fields, Mixins, SQL views, or even plain Python code unrelated to the database.
+All of these can be dynamically customized, modified, or extended without strong dependencies between them, just by adding new bloks.